grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 Switched to branch 'patch-2'
 ```

-The `gh` tool sets up tracking information for the newly created local branch.
+The GitHub CLI tool (`gh`) sets up tracking information for the newly created local branch.
 If the contributor has allowed changes to their branch from maintainers, you can push to their branch with `git push`.
 For more information, refer to [Allowing changes to a pull request branch created from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork).